Helen Kevric: 2024

 Kevric became age-eligible for senior level competition in 2024.
 She made her senior international debut at the European Championships in May.
 During the qualification round she only competed on the uneven bars and helped Germany qualify to the team final and individually she qualified to the uneven bars final where she ultimately finished fourth.
 In June Kevric competed at her first senior-level national championships.
 She won the all-around with a score of 55.500, just under four points ahead of second-place finisher Sarah Voss.
 During event finals Kevric won silver on uneven bars and balance beam behind Elisabeth Seitz and Voss respectively, and won gold on floor exercise.
 Later that month Kevric competed at the final Olympic qualification event; she won the all-around and upgraded her uneven bars routine to finish ahead of Seitz.
 At the conclusion of the event Kevric was awarded the non-nominative Olympic berth.

 At the 2024 Olympic Games Kevric qualified to the all-around and uneven bars finals.
 During the all-around final Kevric finished eighth overall.
 In doing so she became the highest placing reunified-German gymnast in an Olympic all-around final, surpassing Oksana Chusovitina and Seitz's 9th-place finishes in 2008 and 2020 respectively.
 During the uneven bars final Kevric placed sixth.

 2025

 Kevric competed at the 2025 European Championships where she helped Germany win the team silver medal, their highest team placement at a European Championships.
 Individually Kevric qualified to the all-around final in third and the uneven bars final in first.
 During the all-around final Kevric injured her patellar tendon when landing her vault and had to withdraw from the competition as well as the uneven bars final.
 She immediately underwent surgery to reattach the ligament.

+2026

+Kevric returned to competition at the 2026 German National Championships.
+She only competed on uneven bars and balance beam but won the national title on both.
+She was selected to compete at the 2026 European Championships alongside Karina Schönmaier, Pauline Schäfer-Betz, Silja Stöhr, and Lea Marie Quaas.
+During event finals Kevric won gold on the uneven bars, earning her first senior level European title.
+On the final day of the competition, Kevric helped Germany finish fifth as a team.